SocialiteProviders/Providers/src/Saml2/README.md

   'sp_certificate' => file_get_contents('path/to/sp_saml.crt'),
   'sp_private_key' => file_get_contents('path/to/sp_saml.pem'),
-  'sp_private_key_passphrase' => 'passphrase to your private key, provide it only if you have one', ],
+  'sp_private_key_passphrase' => 'passphrase to your private key, provide it only if you have one', 'sp_sign_assertions' => true, // or false to disable assertion signing ],
 ```